FrameworkDesign/pinpoint-image/README.md

 # Pinpoint Image

-> Pinpoit image is a Statamic addon that does something pretty neat.
+> Pinpoint image is a Statamic addon that does something pretty neat.
 Oh yes, thats right, we need to explain that bit.
 > Right then, It allows you to create your own pinpoint image!
 >
 > hmmmm, that still doesnt explain it, does it?